AirSense-Project/Airsense-V2/README.md

 ---

-## Objectives (SMART)
-- **Specific:** Implement an interactive web map for geospatial and temporal visualization of air pollution data for 10 municipalities of Valle del Cauca (2011–2023).
-- **Measurable:** Provide color classification (green = satisfactory, yellow = moderate, red = harmful) based on environmental standards.
-- **Achievable:** Use historical datasets from official sources (DAGMA, CVC, regional monitoring stations) and public community sensors where available.
-- **Realistic:** Deliver an MVP that uses historical data; IoT sensor integration is planned for later phases.
-- **Time-bound:** Prototype to be completed within the current academic semester.

----

 ## Features
 - Interactive map of Valle del Cauca with panning and zoom.
 - Display of monitoring stations as map markers.